padagraph/botapi/botagraph.rst

 ~~~~~~~~~~~~~~

 We will create a simple network of people that know each other \* with
-20 person and ~100 relations
+20 persons and ~100 relations

 .. code:: python